-If the battery SoC falls below the pre-specified threshold, it may decrease battery lifespan or even fail to perform a vital action, i.e. start an engine, feed navigation lights or run a bilge pump.
+If the battery SoC falls below the pre-specified threshold, it may decrease battery lifespan or DC system may even fail to perform a vital action, i.e. start an engine, feed navigation lights or run a bilge pump.

-Using Digital Switching commands, the Device can be programmed to automatically detect an insufficiently state of charge, and turn on a specified DS channel in a specified bank (see IX.3 and Section XI for details).
+Using Digital Switching commands, the Device can be configured to automatically detect low state of charge, and turn on a specified DS channel in a specified bank (see IX.3 and Section XI for details).